kvaden19/e-commerce-back-end/README.md

 - WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database

 ### Testing:
-- WHEN I enter schema and seed commands (npm run seed) THEN a development database is created and is seeded with test data-
+- WHEN I enter schema and seed commands (npm run seed) THEN a development database is created and is seeded with test data
-- WHEN I enter the command to invoke the application THEN my server is started and the Sequelize models are synced to the MySQL database